Lcorvle/Multicore-TSNE/README.md

 ## Python
 ### Install

-Make sure `cmake` is installed on your system.
+Make sure `cmake` is installed on your system, and you will also need a sensible C++ compiler, such as `gcc` or `llvm-clang`.
+On macOS, you can get both via [homebrew](https://brew.sh/).

-To install the package please do:
+To install the package, please do:
 ```
 git clone https://github.com/DmitryUlyanov/Multicore-TSNE.git
 cd Multicore-TSNE/
-pip install --no-cache-dir .
+pip install .
 ```

-It's important that you add `--no-cache-dir` otherwise pip won't copy the `.so` file which is needed at runtime.

 Tested with both Python 2.7 and 3.6 (conda) and Ubuntu 14.04.
-Never tested on MacOS, something similar to [this](https://github.com/RobeDM/LIBIRWLS#compiling-1) should be done for successful compilation.
-Also read this [issue](https://github.com/DmitryUlyanov/Multicore-TSNE/issues/1).

 ### Run

-You can use it as a drop-in replacement for [sklearn.manifold.TSNE](http://scikit-learn.org/stable/modules/generated/sklearn.manifold.TSNE.htm).
+You can use it as a near drop-in replacement for [sklearn.manifold.TSNE](http://scikit-learn.org/stable/modules/generated/sklearn.manifold.TSNE.html).

 ```
 from MulticoreTSNE import MulticoreTSNE as TSNE